meonkeys/secret-octo-ironman/README.md

 I see tons of changes to `f2()`, but it's not easy to quickly find the commit introducing the bug by visually scanning the changes.
-Let's let git do the tedious job of testing different revisions to figure out where things started breaking.
+Let's let git do the tedious job of testing many revisions to figure out where things started breaking.

 I'm currently looking at the tip of my `master` branch.
 First I tell